DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 Also important to communicate that the token sale price is not based solely in the underlying asset, but in the experience, the community, the efficiency of the group.
 Basically the value in going to Harvard is not based solely in the building, coursework, and text books… it’s the network and community you’re introduced to — so although the house might only be worth physically $500,000 - it sells for a $750,000 because everyone likes the group and people want in for social or other reasons.

-After a successful funding the iChairman should only have the amount of interest or involvement as their token percentage mandates.
-This means none of the tokens will be reserved for the development team, and the iChairman should include a fee in the payment structure for orchestrating the creation for compensation.
+After a successful funding the Chairman should only have the amount of interest or involvement as their token percentage mandates.
+This means none of the tokens will be reserved for the development team, and the Chairman should include a fee in the payment structure for orchestrating the creation for compensation.

 Each token will be the same across ALL users, both as a symbol of ownership percentage and a right to vote proportionately.
 This token is not absolutely necessary to hold a position such as chairman, as that role can be specified on creation by whoever is publishing the contract.
 However, only token holders can nominate, vote for, or remove such people from those positions.